JouniJokelainen/DevopsWithDocker/PART3/readme.md

 **Task 3.3**

+Create a project that downloads a repository from github, builds a Dockerfile located in the root and then publishes it into Docker Hub.

 Since im not a developer all i could produce was a simple .sh script (_imagefactory.sh_).
 Its for building images inside container.
 [imagefactory.sh](./3.3/imagefactory.sh)